basarat/typescript-book/docs/testing/cypress.md

 * Setting up a CI environment (e.g. the provided docker image that works out of the box with `cypress run`): https://docs.cypress.io/guides/guides/continuous-integration.html
 * Recipes (Lists recipes with descriptions.
 Click on headings to navigate to the source code for the recipe): https://docs.cypress.io/examples/examples/recipes.html
 * Visual Testing : https://docs.cypress.io/guides/tooling/visual-testing.html
+* Optionally set a `baseUrl` in cypress.json to [prevent an initial reload that happens after first `visit`.](https://github.com/cypress-io/cypress/issues/2542)